gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 # Usage of hadaq API in other applications

 hldprint is just program with originally about 150 lines of code (now it is 500 due to many extra options).
-Source code can be found in [repository](https://subversion.gsi.de/dabc/trunk/plugins/hadaq/hldprint.cxx) There is also [example](https://subversion.gsi.de/dabc/trunk/applications/hadaq/), which can be copied and modified for the user needs.
+Source code located in [$DABCSYS/plugins/hadaq/hldprint.cxx](https://subversion.gsi.de/dabc/trunk/plugins/hadaq/hldprint.cxx).
+There is also example in [$DABCSYS/applications/hadaq/](https://subversion.gsi.de/dabc/trunk/applications/hadaq/) directory, which can be copied and modified for the user needs.

 In simplified form access to any data source (local file, remote file or online server) looks like: